DRDC-RDDC/pyMassEvac/paper/paper.md

 `pyMassEvac` is accessible at `https://github.com/mrempel/pyMassEvac` and is installed via a `setup.py` script.
-In addition, published evacuation scenarios that have studied using this package (or its earlier developmental versions) are described in @rempel2021a, @rempel2023a, and @rempel2024a.
+In addition, published evacuation scenarios that have studied using this package (or one of its earlier developmental versions) are described in @rempel2021a, @rempel2023a, and @rempel2024a.

 # Statement of need